Chris Weidman: Return to Middleweight and injury

+Global Fight League

+On January 25, 2025, it was reported that Weidman had been drafted on the New York Team of the 2025 season for startup mixed martial arts organization Global Fight League.

+In the company's first announced bout, Weidman was scheduled to face Luke Rockhold in a rematch at a to be announced date and location.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

 Professional grappling career

 Weidman won the ADCC East Coast Trials in 2009 and earned an invitation to that year's world championships.
 He competed at 88kg and lost on points to André Galvão in the opening round, before being submitted by Vinny Magalhães in the absolute division.

 Weidman was booked to compete against ADCC veteran and Judoka Owen Livesey in the main event of Polaris 23 on March 11, 2023.
 He lost the match by unanimous decision.

+Weidman then defeated Héctor Lombard by disqualification at ACBJJ 16 on June 19, 2025.

 Personal life

 On October 29, 2012, Weidman's house was severely damaged by Hurricane Sandy.
 He subsequently volunteered to help rebuild Sandy victims' homes via the non-profit group Staten Strong.
 Weidman is a practicing Christian.
 He and his wife Marivi have three children.
 The couple began dating during their high school days.
 Weidman and his family moved from New York to South Carolina in the summer of 2020.

 Weidman's sister is married to UFC fighter Stephen Thompson's brother.